Principles of Medical Education: Maximizing Your Teaching Skills

 Schedule

-This program is among the highest-rated Harvard Medical School CME courses.
+This program is among the highest-rated Harvard Medical School CME courses, and space is limited to ensure the quality of the education.

 Participants of Principles of Medical Education can customize their learning experience, choosing from either of two add-on workshop options in the program "Mastering the Skills of the Modern Medical Educator."
 Please note that space is limited for these special sessions—available on a first-come, first-served basis.
 Early registration is advised.
 Full descriptions here.